Fergus Riordan

 Fergus James Riordan is a Scottish/Irish actor and photographer, best known for his role in Ghost Rider: Spirit of Vengeance as Daniel "Danny" Ketch.
 He was born in Madrid, and one of his parents is Irish and the other is Scottish.

 Career

 At the age of 7 he accompanied his mother, her friend, and her friend's son to a casting audition.
 His acting career started to take form with the part of Richard in Fragile.
-Later he landed a major role in I Want to Be a Soldier, a supporting role in El sueño de Iván and then a main role in Ghost Rider: Spirit of Vengeance portraying Daniel "Danny" Ketch, a teenage boy that is the son of the devil.
+Later he landed a major role in I Want to Be a Soldier, a supporting role in El sueño de Iván and then a main role in Ghost Rider: Spirit of Vengeance portraying Daniel "Danny" Ketch, a teenage boy who is the son of the devil.

 Personal life

 Riordan studied photography at Leeds Arts University.
 He has a brother, Thomas.